This Korg LP 380 review can help you do its cost/benefit analysis in terms of sound, design, and specifications.

 Design and Construction

-The first thing you will notice in this piano is its modern design that is also one of the best selling points of this keyboard.
-It is contemporary, stylish, looks very basic yet is highly functional, and absolutely complements your modern space.
+The first thing you will notice in this piano is its modern design which is also one of the best selling points of this keyboard.
+It is contemporary, and stylish, looks very basic yet highly functional, and absolutely complements your modern space.
 Similarly, it is designed with high-quality plastic and has only 26 inches in depth.
 However, it feels thin and looks lightweight, making it an impressive alternative to be used on a daily basis.

 I also really liked the soft close lid that can be used as a music stand, so you don’t have to invest additional money on this.
 Further, this digital piano is also quite basic and small, so you can easily save space without making it an understatement of your living space.
 All in all, if aesthetic value and visual appeal are your primary concerns, I would highly recommend you consider this Korg LP 380.

-When it comes to the overall usage, this Korg LP 380 (with 88 fully-weighted hammer keys) is designed with all the real-weighted hammer action keys that provide you with comfort and ease.
+When it comes to overall usage, this Korg LP 380 (with 88 fully-weighted hammer keys) is designed with all the real-weighted hammer action keys that provide you with comfort and ease.
 The keyboard further incorporates three different levels of touch sensitivity, including light, normal, and advanced.
 So, you can adjust them at your convenience.
 If you are a beginner, this function can also help you in tracking your performance and enhance the feel of this piano.
 Must check our latest blog on Alesis Recital Pro if you’re looking for the best 88 key piano keyboard.